-I think the P-Slope has one of the coolest rear shock designs ever.
+I think the P-Slope has one of the coolest frame suspension designs ever.
 It seems, within the creation of this bike the company had the same inspiration as NS with their Soda Slope.
-The rear shock and rear triangle design are simulating the regular hardtail jump bike frame as close as possible while still providing great travel with a rear shock.
+The rear shock and rear triangle design are simulating the regular hardtail jump bike frame as close as possible while still providing great suspension travel.

 In my opinion, the P-Slope is a slightly better design than the soda slope.
 They have gone one step further with the rear shocks being placed so far back.
 The rear triangle looks like it could almost be welded on to the main frame to create a hardtail version.

 As I mentioned earlier in this article, these bikes simply aren't designed for mountain bike trail riding.
 They might have all the relevant suspension but the riding position and shock setup are just all wrong.
 The rear suspension has been added to this bike to smooth out the landings, not absorb a rock garden at full speed.
 Landings will be easier to control with this bike but you won't be able to take it to Fort William and compete at downhill.

 The high-quality aluminium frame material might not keep costs to a minimum but it sure does help on the weight.
 The added weight of it being a full suspension is near enough counteracted with the material it’s made from.

 We all hate tightening chains it's just something we have to deal with when putting our bikes back together.
 The annoyance of chain tightening is never as rampant as it is with single speed bikes.
 Specialized have included great quality chain tensioners to keep your wheel locked in place.
 You can ride massive jumps while feeling safe that your wheel isn't going to twist in its dropouts and lock up on you when you land.